insapathogenomics/cml_efsa.wgs.onehealth_facilitator/README.md

         |___Sample1_R*.fastq.gz # Copy of the fastq files provided by the user.
         |___efsa_output/ # Folder with the results of EFSA pipeline.
 This folder will be created by EFSA pipeline and have a random name.
  ```
+The directory with the fastq files or the template.tsv with all sample information can be placed anywhere in your computer.
+You just need to indicate the full path.
 ## Examples

 In the _examples/_ folder we provide a set of public Illumina paired-end fastq files (retrieved from the public [BeONE](https://www.medrxiv.org/content/10.1101/2024.07.24.24310933v1) datasets) for _L. monocytogenes_, _S. enterica_ and _E.coli_ that can be used to try the script.
 Here, we provide command line examples for the _S. enterica_ data.